briansfrank/proto/src/testData2/tests/readme.md

     "sys::Marker"
     "sys::Number 123"

-Dicts are verified as a map where the keys specify the expected value type:
+Dicts are verified as a map where the keys specify the expected value type.
+Plus each Dict value should have a 'spec' field with the qname of the dict's
+type:

+    spec: "sys::Dict"
-    str: ""sys::Str hello world"
+    str: "sys::Str hello world"
     marker: "sys::Marker"